zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Read/Write Capacity Modes:

 1. Provisioned Mode(default)
-2. On-Demand Mode => more expensive, great for unpredictable workloads.
+2. On-Demand Mode => more expensive, automatically scale up/down, great for unpredictable workloads.

+> 例题
+>
+> A solutions architect is helping a developer design a new ecommerce shopping cart application using AWS services.
+The developer is **unsure of the current database schema** and expects to make changes as the ecommerce site grows.
+The solution needs to be highly resilient and capable of automatically scaling read and write capacity.
+> Which database solution meets these requirements?
+>
+> - A. Amazon Aurora PostgreSQL
+> - B. Amazon DynamoDB with on-demand enabled **Most Voted**
+> - C. Amazon DynamoDB with DynamoDB Streams enabled
+> - D. Amazon SQS and Amazon Aurora PostgreSQL

 ## 213 DynamoDB Advanced Fratures